 We plan to examine heterogeneity by baseline level of crime and initial need for broken windows treatment (score on the 0-5 index).
 We expect that segments with higher crime and larger need will experience larger reductions in crime.
 We will test both of these hypotheses with one-sided tests.
-We cannot test for heterogeneity by level of municipal team capacity because teams are often reassigned.
+Like the above heterogeneity analysis, the results are not as important as the key parameters.